 We've fitted accessible help points on the platforms of all our stations.
-Each one gives the latest information about train times, and helps customers speak to someone if they need information or help in an emergency.
+Each one gives the latest information about train times, and has buttons, one for emergency calls and one for information, so customers can press these to speak to someone if they need information or help in an emergency.

-At 75 of our stations, the real-time train information is given on a screen at the help point.
-At all other stations, the help point has a 'Next train' button people can press to hear the information.
+At 61 of our stations, the real-time train information is given on a screen at the help point.
+At 55 stations, the help point has a 'Next train' button people can press to hear the information.

 All of our help points feature audio frequency induction loops for our customers with hearing difficulties.
-And the buttons are different colours and feel different to the touch for customers who are blind or partially sighted.
+And the buttons are different sizes and colours for customers who are blind or partially sighted.